10 Effective Tips to Reduce Water and Sewer Bill

 Thus, even if inflation has stabilized in 2024, the Consumer Price Index (CPI) for water and sewer services continues to rise.

-The issues of cleaning up and sanitizing community water systems as well as investing in improved water infrastructure were highlighted in the EPA’s National Water Program Guidance for FY 2023-2024.
+The issues of cleaning up and sanitizing community water systems and investing in improved water infrastructure were highlighted in the EPA’s National Water Program Guidance for FY 2023-2024.

 Frequently Asked Questions (FAQs)